Mauricio Dubon Player Props: Astros vs. Angels

 Mauricio Dubon At The Plate

-- Dubon is hitting .290 with 10 doubles, a triple, a home run and eight walks.
+- Dubon has 10 doubles, a triple, a home run and eight walks while batting .295.

-- Among qualified hitters, he ranks 24th in batting average, while his on-base percentage ranks 99th and he is 126th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 20th, his on-base percentage ranks 96th, and he is 125th in the league in slugging.

-- He has gone deep in one of 43 games, and in 0.6% of his plate appearances.

-- In eight games this year, Dubon has picked up an RBI, with more than one RBI once.
+- In nine games this year, Dubon has picked up an RBI, with more than one RBI once.

-- In 53.5% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (16.3%).
+- He has scored in 24 of 44 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.